mvysny/vaadin-on-kotlin/docs/gettingstarted.md

   Swing/JavaFX programming and is closer to GUI software development than traditional web development with HTML and JavaScript.
   VOK promotes code/UI reuse by means of reusing components (your components will range from basic ones to a complex containers, even forms) instead of creating page templates.
+* No magic - No proxies, interceptors, reflection.
+VOK introduces explicit functions which you can easily browse for sources in your Intellij IDEA.

 While the Dependency Injection (DI) itself is not hard to grok, it comes with unfortunate consequences:
 * The DI forces the programmer to create Services/DAOs even for tiny CRUD operations.
 While having Services is a desirable